Powerlearnproject/se-assignment-day-2-git-and-github-Obsidian1711/README.md

 - Are ideal for open-source projects, community-driven initiatives, and public projects

 *Private Repositories:*
-Are only accessible to authorised users (those explicitly granted permission).
+- Are only accessible to authorised users (those explicitly granted permission).
- Are hidden from public view and search results.
+- Are hidden from public view and search results.
-Control access and collaboration, allowing only trusted contributors.
+- Control access and collaboration, allowing only trusted contributors.
- Are suitable for proprietary projects, sensitive information, or projects requiring restricted access.
+- Are suitable for proprietary projects, sensitive information, or projects requiring restricted access.

-In summary, public repositories are open to everyone, while private repositories are restricted to authorised users only.
 *Public Repositories*

-Advantages: open-source collaboration, visibility
--Disadvantages: sensitive information exposure
+*Advantages:* open-source collaboration, visibility *Disadvantages:* sensitive information exposure

 *Private repositories:*

- Advantages: security, restricted access
--Disadvantages: limited collaboration, visibility
+*Advantages:* security, restricted access *Disadvantages:* limited collaboration, visibility

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?